purrplingcat/QuestFramework/docs/advanced-api-guide.md

 1. Download Quest Framework from [Nexusmods](todo)
 2. Copy contents of ZIP file to the mods folder in StardewValley folder
 3. Create new SMAPI mod with VisualStudio
-4. Reference QuestFramework dll in your project references
+4. Reference QuestFramework dll in your project references (from the SDV mods folder)

 ### How to use